bufbuild/docs.buf.build/docs/bsr/remote-generation/tarball.md

 ## Tarball options

-There are three different tarballs that you can download for each template/module combination:
+You can download one of three tarballs for each [template]/[repository] combination:

 * A tarball with [no Protobuf dependencies](#no-deps) included
 * A tarball with the [full Protobuf dependency tree](#full-deps) included